Sidsuperkn/ppwc_Sidsuperkn/28-oct-2024/README.md

 ---

-# Question 2:  Store the absolute difference of x and y in y , where the absolute difference is ( x - y ) or (y - x ), whichever is positive.
+# Question 2:  Store the absolute difference of a and b in b , where the absolute difference is ( a - b ) or (b-a), whichever is positive.
 Do not use the abs or fabs function in your solution.

 ## Answer: